Jinhan-Han-Jeremy/Python-SQL-Tableau-Integrating-with-data-analysis-visualization-for-absenteeism-data/README.md

 ## - Tableau - absenteeism1.twb (other files image screenshots for the visualizations)<br /><br />
-*CSV file is exported from MYSQL work bench <br />
+*Absenteeism_predictions.csv file is exported from MYSQL work bench <br />
 *The csv file is visulized by tableau<br />